SerhiiQAA/MyFreeSnakeGame/README.md

 ## 🚀 Get the Game

-Download the latest version of "My Awesome Snake Game" from our [GitHub Releases page](https://github.com/SethNQA/MyFreeSnakeGame/releases).
+Download the latest version of "My Awesome Snake Game" from our [GitHub Releases page](https://github.com/SerhiiQAA/MyFreeSnakeGame/releases).
-*(Please replace `https://github.com/SethNQA/MyFreeSnakeGame/releases` with the actual link to your repository's Releases page)*

 ## ✨ Features